PostHog/posthog.com/contents/blog/early-stage-analytics.md

 ## The 80/20 of early-stage startup analytics

-As much as we value analytics, we still think building an actual product is the most important.
-No amount of time spent analyzing metrics is going to make them grow faster than building a better product.
-Because time is so valuable for startups, here’s what we recommend startups do to get the most benefit from analytics in the shortest amount of time.
+As much as we value analytics, we believe the best way to create a successful startup is to spend time building a better product, not analytics analysis.
+To ensure you have time to build, here's what we recommend to get the most benefit from analytics in the shortest time.

 ### 1. Set up and watch session recordings